rxjs-ninja/nx-library-starter/README.md

 }
 ```

 This also needs the `babel.config.json` and `.babelrc` files.

+In the library `tsconfig.lib.json` the `module` property needs to be changed from `commonjs` to `es2015`.

 See the example folder for full details of the setup.

-Now when running `nx build rxjs-example-lib` a version is built that can be used in any environment including the web.
+Now when running `nx build rxjs-example-lib` a version of the library is built that can be used in any environment including the web.

 ## Running unit tests